 Arsenal uses a mobile app to control and update the Arsenal device from your phone.
-To download the app, open your phone’s app store search for "Arsenal Camera".
+To download the app, open your phone’s app store and search for "Arsenal Remote”.
 US customers can also use this link for "Arsenal - the Intelligent Camera Assistant" in the Google Play Store (US).

 3. Link Your Phone to Arsenal

 The first time you use Arsenal, you'll need to link it to your phone.
 If your device isn't already powered on, briefly press the power button to turn it on.
-Arsenal's blue LED bar will illuminate during startup.
+Arsenal's blue LED bar will animate during startup, then turn off.
 A green indicator light indicates Arsenal is on.

 When using the app for the first time, you'll need to give Arsenal permission to modify system settings.
 This allows the app to switch between Arsenal's WiFi network and your home WiFi.
 When prompted, tap Next and enable "Allow modifying system settings".